rstacruz/swipeshow/README.md

 -----------

 Some known limitations:

- - It's assumed that the width is fixed.
-Variable-width slideshows aren't supported.

  - It's assumed that the length of slides are fixed.
 You can't add or remove new slides while a slideshow is running.